ipv6rslimited/cloudseeder/README.md

 ```

 The unsigned binaries should be in a folder called cloudseeder/dist upon completion.

-To build the installer and the dmg, you'll need `makensis` and `create-dmg` from homebrew.

-After making everything, you can simply cd dmg or cd exe and run package-mac/win.sh respectively.

 All of this has only been tested on MacOS but the build should work fine in Linux.